rangle/ngCourse2/handout/why_angular_2.md

 There are many front-end JavaScript frameworks to choose from today, each with its own set of trade-offs.
 Many people were happy with the functionality that Angular 1.x afforded them.
-Angular 2 improved on that functionality and made it faster, more scalable, and more modern.
+Angular 2 improved on that functionality and made it faster, more scalable and more modern.
 Organizations that found value in Angular 1.x will find more value in Angular 2.

 ## Angular 2's Advantages